jantwisted/bitwielderblog/posts/blog-transfer-nginx-with-docker.rst

     Direcotry mapping with host and container.

-This will create a container called **WebServer1** based on Nginx image and deploy the files in **/home/user/www/output/** host server directory.
+This will create a container called **WebServer1** based on Nginx image and deploy the files in `/home/user/www/output/` directory.